Inwerpsel/use-theme-editor/README.md

   - Additional constraints
     - Should be possible to force constraints beyond usage inference.
     - Or perhaps including a property access in code is a very simple way to achieve this?
+  - Fix handling of multiple variables on a single rule

 ### TODO NEXT
 - Use message to frame instead of polling local storage
-- Fix compound properties
+- Fix shorthand properties
-- Fix handling of multiple variables on a single rule
+- Support typing of variables surrounded by just 1 function
+  - It's apparently a common thing for frameworks to hard code which color function to use, and have the variables only contain the arguments. (e.g. BS and derivatives)
+  - Even though this is a bad idea for multiple reasons, I don't expect common frameworks to change it soon.
+  - Can be somewhat generalized.
+Perhaps check type of function arguments in CSS syntax?

 ### TO FINISH
 - Decouple WordPress further (use other or no component lib)